-Surrealism refers to a movement of literature, art, and drama in which creators chose to incorporated dreams, the unconscious, and fuse reality and pure imagination.
+Surrealism refers to a movement of literature, art, and drama in which creators chose to incorporated dreams and the unconscious, and fuse reality and pure imagination.

 Proponents of the movement, which was as prominent, if not more, in the realm of visual arts as in literature, were fascinated by the idea that one could tap into their unconscious and channel it into their art.
 Their literature and art sometimes depicted surprising imagery juxtaposed against mundane, everyday settings, and entirely imagined narratives and scenes.
 The movement was started by André Breton in the 1920s in Paris in the wake of the First World War.
 He asserted that surrealism was a “revolutionary movement”.